 The fee for recording sessions is $15/hour, including setup and tear down time.
 Be as clear as possible in the session request form about the nature of the recording session in order to make efficient use of recording studio time.
 For more elaborate music recording sessions, two recordists may be necessary.
 For Foley sessions, the recording studio supplies a limited number of props.
-More elaborate Foley props must be brought to the session.
+More specific Foley props must be brought to the session.
 The Student Engineer is not your Foley artist and should not be expected to perform your Foley for you.
 After a Foley session, you are responsible for any clean up that may be necessary.

 After the session, your engineer will give you a charge sheet which you must then take to the Accounting Office to pay for the session, then bring the yellow receipt to E104 Sound Transfer / Helpdesk during Helpdesk hours to get your files.
 Recordings may be delivered to your hard / thumb drive or to your FVCentral Depositbox.
 For evening or weekend sessions, files will not be delivered until payment can be made at the Accounting Office during normal business hours.

 You must reply-all to the confirmation email if you are running late.
 If you show up less than 30 minutes late, you will be charged for time from the scheduled start time of the recording session reservation.
 If you are more than 30 minutes late to a recording session, you forfeit your recording session and will be billed for the whole session.